+A: Most of the time, if you are an indoor person.
+Breathing pure and clean air is very advantageous to the health so you should run your Air purifier whenever you are in the house.
+You can turn it off when you are going out so you save energy and money too.

 Q: Are all air purifiers noisy?

 A: Not all air purifier is noisy, there are some ultra-silent ones that make very minimal noise.
 However, the noise level of an Air purifier has to do with the fan speed it is operating on.
 Running an air purifier at a higher fan speed generates much noise than when running at a slower speed.

 Q: What size air purifier do I need for my room?